yaohui-wu/cs61b/proj2/gitlet-design.md

 #### Fields

-1. message - The message of this commit.
+1. message - The message of the commit.
-2. date - The date of the commit.
+2. timestamp - The timestamp of the commit.

 ### Repository